Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Conclusion

 \section{Conclusion}

-In this work, we advocated general Trojan defenses that make no assumption about triggers and target classes.
-We proposed two novel ``filtering'' defenses with this characteristic dubbed VIF and AIF that leverage variational inference and adversarial learning respectively to effectively purify all potential Trojan triggers embedded in an input.
-We further extended ``filtering'' to ``filtering-then-contrasting'' (FtC) - a new defense mechanism that circumvents the loss in clean accuracy caused by ``filtering''.
-We applied FtC to VIF, AIF to derive VIFtC, AIFtC respectively.
-Through extensive experiments, we demonstrated that our proposed defenses significantly outperform well-known defenses in mitigating various Trojan attacks including 2 current SOTA.
-We hope our positive results will inspire future research on general Trojan defenses.
-We also want to extend our proposed defenses to other domains (e.g., texts, graphs) and other tasks (e.g., object detection, visual reasoning) which we believe are more challenging than the image domain and image classification task considered in this work, respectively.
+We have proposed two novel ``filtering'' Trojan defenses dubbed VIF and AIF that leverage lossy data compression and adversarial learning respectively to effectively remove all potential Trojan triggers embedded in the input.
+We have also introduced a new defense mechanism called ``Filtering-then-Contrasting'' (FtC) that circumvents the loss in clean accuracy caused by ``filtering''.
+Unlike most existing defenses, our proposed filtering and FtC defenses make no assumption about the number of triggers/target classes or the input dependency property of triggers.
+Through extensive experiments, we have demonstrated that our proposed defenses significantly outperform many well-known defenses in mitigating various strong attacks.
+In the future, we would like to extend our proposed defenses to other domains (e.g., texts, graphs) and other tasks (e.g., object detection, visual reasoning) which we believe are more challenging than those considered in this work.